KranX/Vangers/scripting/README.md

 The vangers binary accepts optional argument for scripting directory.
 If this arguments present then scripting subsystem tried to load `main.js` from that folder.

-So, to run you custom addon please do:
+So, to run your custom addon please do:

 ```bash
 ./vangres -vss <path-to-addon-directory>